Workshops that Make a Difference

 Workshops are scheduled throughout the year or can be organised for specific groups.
 AVP can also do introductory sessions of 1-3 hours.

-See below for our upcoming workshops and to register.
+See above for our upcoming workshops and to register.